IamCharlesM/charles-pricing-dashboard/README.md

 - **Product Listing**: Displays all products with valid USD pricing in a responsive table format
 - **Server-Side Pagination**: Efficient pagination with configurable page size (default 50 items per page)
-- **Product Grouping**: Groups products by SKU, showing price ranges when multiple sources exist
+- **Product Grouping**: Groups products by SKU/MPN, collapsing similar items together.
+If SKU/MPN is not available, products are grouped by product name
-- **Search Functionality**: Real-time case-insensitive search by SKU, product name, brand, or description
+- **Search Functionality**: Server-side case-insensitive search by product name only (search query is sent to the API and database filters results, not client-side filtering)
 - **Sortable Columns**: Click column headers to sort by Price, Discount percentage, Title, or Brand
 - **Multiple Scrapes**: Shows all price points per product from different sources
 - **Pricing Details**: Displays offer price, original price, and calculated discount percentage